-Most of the questions in the forum are in French, so you might find it tricky to read even if you found something related to your problem.
+Most of the questions in the forum are in French, so you might find it tricky to read even if you find something related to your problem.

-If you have problems with custom plugins or plugins you have purchased, you have a big problem.
+If you have problems with custom plugins or plugins you have purchased, then you have a bigger problem.

 Expensive PrestaShop Addons and Themes